Making a splash at the pool…

 professional_photo

-Samarjeet Singh, BHSc.
+Samarjeet Singh, BHSc, CPHI(C)

-Public Health Inspector Intern, Manitoba Health
+Public Health Inspector, Manitoba Health

 Before pursuing a career in environmental public health, Samarjeet Singh was serving as a second officer in the merchant navy.
 However, he found himself drifting to a different shore and graduated with a Public Health degree from Cape Breton University in 2023.
 Based on an exceptional university experience, the mentorship of amazing professors, and an informative summer student position at the Grey Bruce Health Unit (GBHU), Samarjeet has gained a great understanding of the environmental public health profession—particularly the importance of prevention activities.
 Now, he’s well on his way to achieving his goals of becoming a public servant and keeping people safe and healthy.

-As a public health inspector intern in Manitoba, Samarjeet finds no two days the same, with each presenting new challenges and motivations.
+As a public health inspector in Manitoba, Samarjeet finds no two days the same, with each presenting new challenges and motivations.
 He fondly recalls a particular experience with the GBHU, when he helped an elderly man interpret a well water sample so that he could understand the risks associated with the water quality.
 When Samarjeet received a voice message the next day that said, “Thank God for people like you,” he knew he was making a real difference.

 Protecting the health of all Canadians.